urilivshits/pageinference/README.md

 - **Local Storage Only**: Your API key and conversations stay in your browser
 - **No Data Collection**: Everything stays local except direct OpenAI API calls
 - **Open Source**: All code is visible and auditable
-- **Page Reading**: AI automatically reads current page content for better assistance
+- **Privacy-First Page Reading**: Page content is only read when you click the send button (not when opening the extension), and only once per conversation for maximum privacy

 ## 🐛 Known Quirks